Orthogonal-Research-Lab/Meta-brain-Models/Allostasis Machines/README.md

 ## Allostasis machines

-Allostasis as dynamics.
+#### Allostasis as dynamics.

-* what shifts systems to new homeostatic states (set points)?
+What shifts systems to new homeostatic states (set points)?

+1) anomalous diffusion.

+2) phase transitions, or difference between i) recoverable allostatic load (recovery) and ii) hysteretic allostatic load (shift).

-Allostatic drive as differentiation.
+#### Allostatic drive as differentiation.

-* learn-unlearn-relearn (switching) as induction of allostatic drive.
+1) learn-unlearn-relearn (switching) as induction of allostatic drive.

-* tree representation of states, as a map between stable homeostatic states (internal models) and external switches.
+2) tree representation of states, as a map between stable homeostatic states (internal models) and external switches.

-How does a network of neurons respond to a stressor?
+#### How does a network of neurons respond to a stressor?